WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 ###### Temporary Correlation with Limited Disclosure

 When we attend a music festival, we sometimes receive a disposable, colored bracelet that allows us to purchase alcoholic drinks.
 To get the bracelet, we provide proof that we are at least the minimum legal drinking age to a single, designated agent at the event.
 Then the bracelet allows us to purchase drinks from bartenders throughout the grounds without further use of legal credentials.
 At the point of sale, the bartender can verify that the person ordering a drink has been vetted for the legal age limit by the presence of the bracelet, which can’t be removed without destroying it.

+This is an example of temporary correlation.
 These bracelets are durable enough to last for as long as a few days and are generally discarded afterward rather than reused; different events use different colors and patterns so it is a challenge for underage drinkers to know before hand what type of bracelet would let them sneak past the age restriction.

-This is an example of temporary correlation and of limited disclosure.
+It's also an example of limited disclosure.
 The information contained in the bracelet is minimal: "the wearer has demonstrated proof of age.”
-This limits disclosure of potentially risky personally identifiable information, like birth date or address, to the initial point of issuance[9].
+This restricts the disclosure of potentially risky personally identifiable information, like birth date or address, to the initial point of issuance[9].
 The bartender gets just what they need, just when they need it.

 Bracelets are an inexpensive, privacy enhancing technology that also reduces the time bartenders spend checking IDs — which increases sales and profit and reduces the compliance costs for the venue.
-Not only is it easier to manage than alternative systems, like isolated “beer gardens”, the bracelets themselves provide evidence of due care to authorities who regularly punish non-compliant vendors with penalties from $10,000 up to revoking the liquor license.
+Not only is it easier to manage than alternative systems, like isolated “beer gardens”, but the bracelets themselves also provide evidence of due care to authorities who regularly punish non-compliant vendors with penalties from $10,000 up to revoking the liquor license.

 *He* Did It!
 ------------

-###### Correlation using neither identifiers nor consent
+###### Correlation Using Neither Identifiers nor Consent

 It is a staple of crime dramas and real-world courtrooms to call on eyewitnesses to literally point out the alleged offender so the jury can see whom they are accusing.
 Prosecuting attorneys love eyewitnesses because they provide a human face for corroborating the physical evidence.
 At the same time, defending attorneys will go to great lengths to question the veracity and the character of the witness to undermine their claims.
 The success of one side or another can literally be a matter of life or death in cases of capital punishment.

 The battle before the jury depends on whether or not they believe the asserted correlation.
 That identification does not depend on the eyewitness knowing the name of the accused, their address, their birthdate, or their social security number.
 The eyewitness simply needs to demonstrate that they reliably recognize the accused as the party they saw committing the crime[10].
 Yes, eyewitnesses are known to be wrong sometimes, just as forensic evidence is never 100% accurate.
-The battle is between the prosecutor’s efforts to correlate the accused with the crime and the efforts of both the defense attorney and the accused to prevent that correlation.
-Criminals often go to great lengths to lay false trails, hide or destroy evidence, and even lie or commit further crimes in their attempt to prevent such correlation.
+The battle is between the efforts of the prosecutor to correlate the accused with the crime and the efforts of both the defense attorney and the accused to prevent that correlation.
+Criminals often go to great lengths to lay false trails and hide or destroy evidence, and may even lie or commit further crimes in their attempt to prevent such correlation.
 The “identity” of the killer ultimately depends on the court’s ability to fairly and accurately resolve this battle of correlation.

 While many valid digital identity use cases base their architecture on consent and control by the subject, that doesn’t apply to all situations.
 In this example of identity, the subject (i.e., the alleged criminal) does not consent to the correlation.
 This lack of consent is especially true for law enforcement, border patrol, and the military[11].

-In order to allow regulators, lawmakers, ambassadors, and heads of state to make decisions about digital identity systems, it will be vital to understand how such systems correlate people and how they prevent undesired correlations.
+In order to allow regulators, lawmakers, ambassadors, and heads of state make decisions about digital identity systems, it will be vital to understand how such systems correlate people and how they prevent undesired correlations.
 The goal is a system that is flexible enough — and *understandable enough* — to allow organizations, companies, and sovereign states to choose the best tradeoffs for their needs.

 I know where you live
 ---------------------